matteomancini/trampolino/README.rst

 Requirements
 ============

-TRAMPOLINO requires the GraphViz_ visualization software and the MRtrix3_ tool.
+TRAMPOLINO requires the GraphViz_ visualization software and the following tools:

+* MRtrix3_
+* DiffusionToolkit_
+* DSI_Studio_

+The Python packages required are listed in the `requirements.txt` file.

 Installing TRAMPOLINO